 Location and Travel

-Birmingham is England’s second biggest city.
+Birmingham is England’s second city.
 With a population of just under two million at the 2011 census, it covers an area of 500 square miles, with many smaller towns within the control of Birmingham City Council.

 The city has excellent transport links via motorways, national train lines passing through Birmingham New Street station and Birmingham Airport, with Coventry and Wolverhampton airports also nearby.